Chitra2304/SQL-Data-Warehouse/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Chitra Pandey**.
-I’m an final year Computer Engineering student on a mission to learn everything about Computers!
+I’m a final year Computer Engineering student on a mission to learn everything about Computers!

 Let's stay in touch!
 Feel free to connect with me on the following platforms: